Skip to content

 Note that mentioning a ticket consumes it, i.e. the argument to sp.read_ticket cannot be used again.
 Instead the returned copy can still be used.

 Makes two tickets into one by adding up their quantities.
-Returns None if the tickets differ in their source or value.
+Fails if the tickets differ in their ticketer or contents.

-Splits a ticket into two parts. sp.split_ticket(ticket, (amount1, amount2)) returns two tickets with the specified amounts.
-None is returned if amount1 + amount2 is not equal to ticket's amount.
+Splits a ticket into two parts with the specified amounts.
+Fails if amount1 + amount2 is not equal to ticket's amount.